 Please click on the link below to access our safeguarding page

-We are also aware of the need to keep pupils safe in this digital age and promote on line E-Safety across each year group of the school, ensuring children are aware of our Internet Use expectations and how to keep themselves safe when using the Internet.
+As a safeguarding school, we take e-safety very seriously.
+We are aware of the need to keep pupils safe in this digital age and promote on line E-Safety across each year group of the school, ensuring children are aware of our Internet Use expectations and how to keep themselves safe when using the Internet.

 It is essential that school and parents/carers work together to promote E-Safety messages to the children in our care and to provide guidance to children on how to keep safe on line and what to do if they are uncomfortable in a situation.